flsdaniela/workflow-git/workflow.md

 By the way, you do not have to type `git remote add origin https://...` every time you push a file to your repo.
 This may be done only the first time you specify your directory as master.

+* If you are working on your local computer and want to update your local version with the latest version of a remote repository, you have to pull the changes down from the Github with:

+`git pull origin master`